 Fail Safety (On-Prem)

-This section describes how fail safety works in Exasol on-premises installations.
+This article describes how fail safety works in Exasol on-premises installations.

 If the hardware component or server where a cluster node is running fails, Exasol detects that a node is no longer available and triggers an automatic failover procedure.